An Introduction to String Diagrams for Computer Scientists: String Diagrams as Syntax

 In what follows, we will refer to this theory as $\scFrob$.

-In the commutative case, the spider theorem also holds and includes diagrams composed out of (finitely many) of $\Bcomult, \Bcounit, \Bunit, \Bmult$ \emph{and wire crossings}, using vertical or horizontal composition.
-Then any diagram in the free SMC over the theory of commutative and special Frobenius structures is a fully determined by a list of spiders $s_1,\dots, s_k$ and where each of their respective legs are connected.
-In other words, diagrams with $n$ left wires and $m$ right wires are in one-to-one correspondence with maps $n+m\to k$ for some $k$.
-We will come back to this in Example~\ref{ex:cospans}. \end{example} \begin{example} A special Frobenius structure that moreover satisfies the following axiom is sometimes called \emph{extra-special}
+When adding commutativity in the picture, the spider theorem still holds, and includes string diagrams composed out of (finitely many) of $\Bcomult, \Bcounit, \Bunit, \Bmult$ \emph{and wire crossings}, using vertical or horizontal composition.
+Any string diagram in the free SMC over the theory of commutative and special Frobenius monoids is a fully determined by a list of spiders, and to where each of their respective legs are connected on the left and on the right boundary.
+In other words, string diagrams with $n$ left wires and $m$ right wires are in one-to-one correspondence with maps $n+m\to k$ for some $k$.
+This result will be the basis of a concrete description of the free SMC on the theory of a special commutative Frobenius monoid in Example~\ref{ex:cospans}. \end{example} \begin{example} A special Frobenius monoid that moreover satisfies the following axiom is sometimes called \emph{extra-special}

 This means that we can forget about network of black nodes without any dangling wires---they can always be eliminated.
-In this case, diagrams with $n$ left wires and $m$ right wires in the (free SMC over the) theory of a commutative extra-special Frobenius structure are in one-to-one correspondence with partitions of $\{1,\dots,n+m\}$.
-We will come back to this in Example~\ref{ex:corelations}. \end{example}
+In this case, string diagrams with $n$ left wires and $m$ right wires in the (free SMC over the) theory of a commutative extra-special Frobenius monoid are in one-to-one correspondence with partitions of $\{1,\dots,n+m\}$.
+Intriguingly, one may think of~\eqref{eq:extra-special} as a `garbage collector'; in the relational interpretation of string diagrams, it allows to capture \emph{equivalence relations}, as it eliminates empty equivalence classes.
+We will come back to the case of extra-special commutative Frobenius monoids in Example~\ref{ex:corelations}. \end{example}